Your content is being generated for you. Please wait...

 Payment to Vendors will be made within 21 days of the Sale.

 Vendors are requested to remove any unsold lots by the Saturday morning following the Sale.
-There is a storage charge of £3 per day after this period.
+There is a storage charge of £3 per lot per day after this period.

 If unsold lots remain uncollected after 14 days the Auctioneers retain the right to offer such lots for sale without reserve.